HSC 101

 Additionally, early childhood trauma has also been linked to brain changes impacting sensory processing and potentially leading to increased sensory overload later on.
 This research underscores how important it is to address any trauma a child may have experienced.
 Doing so can also help address post-traumatic stress disorder symptoms later on.

-Signs of Sensory Overload in Kids
+Signs of Sensory Overload in Highly Sensitive Children

 While it looks different for each child, there are some telltale signs of sensory overload to look out for.
 Children, especially those more attuned to their surroundings, often experience heightened reactions to seemingly normal sensations.